-‘Pi’ Day: What Is ‘Pi’ And Why Do We Celebrate It?
+Pi Day: What Is ‘Pi’ And Why Do We Celebrate It?

 “Pi is the ratio of a circle’s circumference to its diameter.
 Pi is a constant number, meaning that for all circles of any size, Pi will be the same.
 The diameter of a circle is the distance from edge to edge, measuring straight through the center.
 The circumference of a circle is the distance around.”

 The number 3.14, or 3.14159 is pi, or π.
 When you measure objects that are circular, you discover that a circle is just slightly more than three times its width going around.
-The Bible even has a reference to the circumference of a circle which can be found in 1 Kings 7:23.
-In this verse, a “circular pool” was described as going 30 cubits around with 10 cubits going across.

 On Pi Day, we remember the great Greek mathematician Archimedes of Syracuse, who worked out the calculation for pi back in the 3rd century BC.
 By using polygons with lots of sides that approximated circles, he was able to deduce that pi was roughly 22/7.